Palmerston North–Gisborne Line: Motive power

 Steam locomotives operated most trains on the PNGL until the 1960s, when all passenger duties were taken by railcars and remaining trains were dieselised.
-The earliest motive power was provided by F class tank locomotives.
+The earliest motive power was provided by D and then by F class tank locomotives.
 J class tender locomotives were introduced for the Napier Express upon its commencement and were later augmented by N class locomotives.
 The Ns sometimes worked in conjunction with members of the M class, and after the acquisition of the WMR, the UD class also saw some use on the PNGL, especially on the Napier Express.
 The use of A class locomotives allowed timetables to be quickened in 1914; this again occurred with the introduction of the AB class in 1925 and the K and JA classes after World War II.
-BB class locomotives were employed on the Manawatu Gorge stretch during the 1930s.
+BB class locomotives were employed on the Manawatū Gorge stretch during the 1930s.
 On the line to Gisborne, locomotives of the AA, JB, and X classes were also employed.
 A last JA-hauled train ran from Napier to Gisborne on 7 October 1966.

 Steam was fully replaced by diesel motive power in 1966, with DA class locomotives predominant.
 By the 1980s, the DF class had been introduced, the use of the underpowered DBR class had caused some tardy operation of the Endeavour, and the DA class was withdrawn by the late 1980s.
 During the 1990s, the DX and DC class locomotives were regularly used on the PNGL; the damage caused by Cyclone Bola meant that when repair work was undertaken, clearances were improved and the DX class were authorised to operate to Gisborne from September 1988.
 In the 2020s the dominant form of motive power on the PNGL is the DL class, with some services hauled by DF class locomotives and mainline shunts by DSG class locomotives.